yellowmessenger/documentation/docs/platform_concepts/studio/steps/prompts-and-messages.md

 To dynamically generate quick replies, you can apply any logic in code (functions) around quick replies and store value of final object in intented variable.
 For example, you can apply for loop around options to dynamically add to them while parsing through some API response etc.
 You will learn more about function nodes in next section.

-### Carousal
+### Carousel
-You can also add a Carousals to your bot.
-Carousal can be used in places like displaying a list of products.
+You can also add a Carousels to your bot.
+Carousel can be used in places like displaying a list of products.

-* Carousal response contains option to add image, title and description.
+* Carousel response contains option to add image, title and description.
-* You can also add multiple buttons in carousal and control what these buttons do.
+* You can also add multiple buttons in carousel and control what these buttons do.

-> :pushpin: Note: Carousals without buttons will act as `Messages` instead of `Prompts`.
+> :pushpin: Note: Carousels without buttons will act as `Messages` instead of `Prompts`.

 ![](https://i.imgur.com/qAea1te.png)

-#### Dynamic Carousals
+#### Dynamic Carousels
-Similar to quick replies, Carousals can also be dynamically created using **`Fetch from`** option.
-Carousal object is an array of each card (JSoN objects).
+Similar to quick replies, Carousels can also be dynamically created using **`Fetch from`** option.
+Carousel object is an array of each card (JSoN objects).
-**`Sample Carousal object`**
+**`Sample Carousel object`**

 ```
 [